LSSTScienceCollaborations/ObservingStrategy/whitepaper/notes/whitepaper-design.md

 Survey uniformity, dithering patterns, and related effects.

-Confirmed leads for survey uniformity and dithering: Eric Gawiser
+Confirmed leads for survey uniformity and dithering: Eric Gawiser, Peter Kurczynski

 **7. Drilling Deep: Options for a Small Number of Enhanced Observation Fields**